 Liver cancer occurs in a liver which is already damaged due to some other causes, usually due to hepatitis infection or alcoholic abuse.
 In rare cases, liver cancer might also occur in a normal healthy liver.
 It is one of the leading causes for liver transplantation.

 Fatty liver disease, or non-alcoholic liver disease, is a condition which is extremely common in India due to the prevalence of diabetes and an unhealthy lifestyle.
-If the population of patients getting admitted to a particular hospital is closely examined, the incidence of fatty liver disease is almost 40%.
-In case of diabetics who are on long term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
-In the years to come, fatty liver disease and liver failure is predicted to be the leading causes of liver problems and related complications in our country.
+If the population of patients getting admitted to a particular hospital is closely examined, the incidence of the fatty liver disease is almost 40%.
+In the case of diabetics who are on long-term medication and a host of other reasons, the incidence rate is close to 70% to 80%.
+In the years to come, fatty liver disease and liver failure are predicted to be the leading causes of liver problems and related complications in our country.

 Fatty liver is directly related to long-term diabetes and being overweight.
 Currently, there are no medications which can cure fatty liver disease.

 Therefore, the preventive measures for this disease involve changes in lifestyle.
 The body weight must be maintained in proportion to the height.
 Regular exercising, following a healthy diet and avoiding alcohol are some of the main ways by which fatty liver can be prevented.